hapax/hapax.github.io/assets/alien-maths.md

 than exist in English, and according to some linguists, the
 [Hopi language reflects a different conception of time](https://en.wikipedia.org/wiki/Hopi_time_controversy).
-The view that language affects our perception of reality is called *linguistic relativism*, though the term encompasses a morass of distinctions in strength and emphasis.
+The claim that language affects our perception of reality is called *linguistic relativism*, though the term encompasses a morass of distinctions in strength and emphasis I don't want to enter into.

 Perhaps the sharpest version of the hypothesis is that [colour words](https://en.wikipedia.org/wiki/Linguistic_relativity_and_the_color_naming_debate) reflects cultural differences in the perception of colour.
-This ties into the prediliction 19th century Europeans had for making cognitive judgments on the basis of style.
+This ties into a 19th century prediliction for making cognitive judgments on the basis of style.
-For instance, the paucity of colour words in the works Homer led British politician William Gladstone to write that
+For instance, the paucity of colour words in the epics of Homer led British politician William Gladstone to write that

 <span style="padding-left: 20px; display:block">
 ...the organ of color and its impressions were but partially